 R402.4.5 Recessed lighting.
 Recessed luminaires installed in the building thermal envelope shall be Type IC-rated and certified under ASTM E283 as having an air leakage rate not more than 2.0 cfm (0.944 L/s) when tested at a 1.57 psf (75 Pa) pressure differential and shall have a label attached showing compliance with this test method.
 All recessed luminaires shall be sealed with a gasket or caulk between the housing and the interior wall or ceiling covering.

-R402.5 Maximum fenestration U-factor (Mandatory).
+R402.5 Maximum fenestration U-factor .
 The area-weighted average maximum fenestration U-factor permitted using tradeoffs from Section R402.1.4 or R405 shall be 0.48 for vertical fenestration, and 0.75 for skylights.

 TABLE R402.4.1.1